bigsnarfdude/hbase-coprocessor-example/README.md

+# Cool example for HBASE and Algebird on EMR

 hbase-coprocessor-example
 =================
 This example demonstrates how to implement a group-by aggregation using HBase coprocessor and Algebird monoid.
 The HBase version we used here is